dariushazimi/vim/README.md

 # Vimrc configuration file based on a Mac OSX
-# Author: Dariush Azimi
+Author: Dariush Azimi
-# Updated: Feb 12, 2017
+Updated: Feb 21, 2017

+Copies of vimrc files used both on windows and Mac.